The research of William Cross reveals a number of stages common to many Black Americans:

-These stages are summed up well in this interview with Dr. Chap in Recording and Resources: Understanding Racial-Ethnic Identity Development:
+These stages are also described here and summed up well in this interview with Dr. Chap in Recording and Resources: Understanding Racial-Ethnic Identity Development:

 “I’m going to talk through William Cross’s African-American/Black identity model as one of the early models that were created for racial-ethnic identity development.
 I’m going to use his as a foundation because many of the other ethnic and racial models were using Cross’s work as an early foundation.
 So it’s a good place for us to start.
 I’ll spend a lot of time talking about this one, and then we’ll go through some of the other nuances of the other models.
 And then I’m going to spend some time talking through the white identity model as a distinctly different model than the models for people of color.

 So William Cross talked about those early stages for a person of color being the pre-encounter.

 This is the time when even a person of color or Black person might say, I don’t see myself as a racial being.
 I’m just human.
 I don’t think that race matters.
 Race is not why some people have opportunities and others don’t.
 So that’s that early stage.
 And that could be an adult.
 This could be a teenager who has a colorblind ideology or a colorblind thought like race doesn’t matter, I’m just a human being.